supurloop/ssf/README.md

 For example, you can have linked list object A in task 1 and linked list object B in task 2 and they will be managed independently and correctly, so long as they are only accessed from the context of their respective task.

 To properly run the finite state machine framework in a multi-threaded system SSF_SM_CONFIG_ENABLE_THREAD_SUPPORT must be enabled and synchronization macros must be implemented.
 For more details see below.

+### Deinitialization
+This library has added support to deinitialize interfaces that have initialization functions.
+Primarily deinitialization was added to allow the library to better integrate with unit test frameworks.

 ## Interfaces
 ### Byte FIFO Interface